frzkazmi/TV-series-episode-download/README.md

 _Downloading options :Through wget command utility or idm_

-_Working on adding more sources to downod from_
+_Working on adding more sources to download from_